 Three spheres of security.

 Most adults are simply not prepared for these substantial needs as they grow older, and often rely on the 2 spheres of income and health security to address them.
 Seventy percent of Americans who reach the age of 65 years will need some form of long-term services and supports (LTSS) in their lives for an average of 3 years.
 Most individuals desire to receive these services in their homes and communities rather than in an institution, such as a nursing home.
-The “oldest old,” or those age ...
+The “oldest old,” or those age 85 years and ...